This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Current weighted score: 0 / 100 (need ≥60 to unlock)

 Measures how close this response is to a fully compliant submission.
-Recomputes from the RFP Worksheet (required submittals, eval factors) and the response sub-tabs below.
+Recomputes from the Compliance Matrix (required submittals), the RFP Worksheet (eval factors) and the response sub-tabs below.

 —